iiEpic/wco-dl/ReadMe.md

 Currently, the script supports these arguments :
 ```
 -h, --help                             Prints the basic help menu of the script and exits.
 -u,--urls                              Defines the input links to the shows.
-[REQUIRED]
+-l,--lookup                            Search for any show by nameDefines the input links to the shows.
 -V,--version                           Prints the VERSION and exits.
 -s,--season                            Selects the season to download of a show (Default = All)
 -r,--range                             Selects the range of episodes to download (Default = All) [ Ex : --range 1 or 1-10 or 1-]
 -t, --threads                          This will create multiple threads, in other words download multiple episodes at ones [Ex : -t 4 (Number of threads to create).
+-v, --version                          Show app version
 ```

 ## Usage